 One of the innovative approaches they have taken is the creation of online art galleries.
 Making art galleries virtual opens up access to the art market to an increased volume of customers, while simultaneously allowing the industry to continue to flourish in the aftermath of the pandemic.
 In addition, a comprehensive digital and marketing communications strategy can help art galleries to get their message to a broad range of customers, including Millennials and Gen Z.

-According to the Hiscox 2018 Online Art Market Report, 57% of the time spent by Millennials on social media is on Instagram, where 79% browse to discover artists and 82% follow and admit to being influenced by the artists they follow, including galleries, museums, auction houses and fairs.
+According to the Hiscox 2018 Online Art Market Report, 57% of the time spent by Millennials on social media is on Instagram, 79% browse to discover artists, and 82% follow and admit to being influenced by the artists they follow, including galleries, museums, auction houses, and fairs.

 Online art purchasing is particularly popular among Millennials who are less familiar with the market codes.
-They appreciate the anonymity offered by the web, the transparency of the information available online (especially the price), and that they can decide what to buy at their own pace.
+They appreciate the anonymity offered by the web, the transparency of the information available online (especially the price), and the ability to decide what to buy at their own pace.
 Creating digital communication channels for art that appeals to Millennials can help art galleries and fairs to increase their sales and overall relevancy to this emerging market audience.